long-exposure/watchdog/README.md

 This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+Video surveillance can be a violation of privacy.
+Behave responsible and consider your national laws.

 Good luck, stay safe!